nsiicm0/SER/README.md

 {
     model_save_path: <path to model folder>         # mandatory, the path holds the pickles of the model and the training config
     model_id: <model id>                            # mandatory, the ID of the train cycle. (received from the train endpoint response)
     sample_name: <FILENAME>                         # mandatory, the name of the sample to predict.
 Must be part of the validation set.
-Is also retrieved from the train endpoint response.
+It is also retrieved from the train endpoint response.

 }
 ```